-The Exponential Moving Average (EMA) weighs current prices more heavily than past prices.
-This gives the Exponential Moving Average the advantage of being quicker to respond to price fluctuations than a Simple Moving Average.
+The weighting gives the Exponential Moving Average the advantage of being quicker to respond to price fluctuations than a Simple Moving Average.

-The chart below of eBay (EBAY) stock shows the difference between a 10-day Exponential Moving Average (EMA) and the 10-day regular Simple Moving Average (SMA):
+Chart 1 below of eBay (EBAY) stock shows the difference between a 10-day Exponential Moving Average (EMA) and the 10-day regular Simple Moving Average (SMA):